liesnikov/extensible-elaborator/paper/main.md

 They allow the user to overload the commands, but if one defines a particular elaborator it becomes hard to interleave with others.
 In a way, this is an imperative view on extensibility.

-Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second and doesn't provide either a plugin or hook system at all, except for reflection \todo{citation}.
+Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second and doesn't provide either a plugin or hook system at all, except for reflection.
 Idris also focuses on tactics as the main mechanism for elaboration.
 Metavariables and constraints-wise in contrast with only one kind of meta and constraints in Idris [@bradyIdrisGeneralpurposeDependently2013 chap.
 4.2, chap.
 4.3.1].